Britten66/S2_QAP3/README.md

 **Course:** Semester 2 – QAP 3

 ## Summary
 A React application that fetches live country data from the REST Countries API and filters countries based on whether they have neighbors whose names start with **A** or **I**.
-The app includes an interactive country viewer with navigation buttons, flag display, country facts, and a Google Maps embed showing the selected country’s location.
+The app includes an interactive country viewer with navigation buttons, flag display, country facts, and a Google Maps embed showing the selected country's location.

 ## Border Code Sorting